Lenoir Red Sox: 1946–1951 Blue Ridge League / Western Carolina League

 In 1946, the Lenoir "Red Sox" became charter members of the four–team Class D level Blue Ridge League during the season.
 The Galax Leafs, Mount Airy Graniteers and Radford Rockets and Salem Friends began 1946 league play, which commenced on May 1, 1946.
-Salem moved to Lenoir during the season.
+The Salem franchise moved to Lenoir during the season.

-In their first season of play in the new league, the 1946 Lenoir Red Sox won 1946 Blue Ridge League championship.
-On June 25, 1946, the charter member Salem Friends franchise relocated to Lenoir with a 20–8 record.
+In their first season of play in the new league, the 1946 Lenoir "Red Sox" won 1946 Blue Ridge League championship after the relocation of Salem.
+On June 25, 1946, the Salem Friends franchise relocated to Lenoir with a 20–8 record.
 After compiling a 51–27 record while based in Lenoir, the Salem/Lenoir team placed first in the final league standings, playing the season under managers Vernon Mackey and Noel Casbier.
 The Red Sox ended the season with an overall record of 71–35 and finished the season 11.0 games ahead of the second place Mount Airy Graniteers team as no playoffs were held.

 Defending their league championship in the 1947 Blue Ridge League, the Lenoir Red Sox reached the four–team league finals.
-After a regular season record of 43–73, the team placed 4th and last in the standings as the league implemented a new playoff system that involved all four teams.
+After a regular season record of 43–73, the team placed fourth and last in the standings as the league implemented a new playoff system that involved all four teams.
 Playing under manager Noel Casbier, Lenoir finished 28.5 games behind the first place Galax Leafs.
 In the playoffs, Lenoir defeated the Mount Airy Graniteers 3 games to 1 to advance.
 In the Finals, the Galax Leafs won the championship after defeating Lenoir 4 games to 3.

-The 1948 Lenoir Red Sox became charter members of the eight–team Class D level Western Carolina League.
-The Forest City Owls, Hendersonville Skylarks, Lincolnton Cardinals, Marion Marauders, Morganton Aggies, Newton-Conover Twins and Shelby Farmers joined Lenoir as charter members.
+The 1948 Lenoir Red Sox continued play in a new league, as Lenoir became charter members of the eight–team Class D level Western Carolina League.
+The Forest City Owls, Hendersonville Skylarks, Lincolnton Cardinals, Marion Marauders, Morganton Aggies, Newton-Conover Twins and Shelby Farmers teams joined Lenoir as charter members.

 Beginning Western Carolina League play on April 30, 1948, the Lenoir Red Sox placed seventh in the regular season final standings.
 With a record of 49–61, playing under managers Jack McLain and Claude Jonnard, Lenoir finished 20.0 games behind the first place Lincolnton Cardinals in the Western Carolina League regular season standings.
 Lenoir did not qualify for the four–team playoffs.